sourcegraph/sourcegraph-public-snapshot/doc/admin/config/authorization_and_authentication.md

 ### OpenID Connect authentication

-Use this option if accessing using OpenID Connect, such as when logging in through a Google Workspace, or if other auth methods aren’t an option.
-[See setup instructions here](../auth/index.md#openid-connect).
+Use OpenID Connect authentication if accessing using OpenID Connect, such as when logging in through a Google Workspace, or if other authentication methods aren’t an option.
+See [how to set up OpenID Connect authentication](../auth/index.md#openid-connect).

 ### HTTP authentication proxy authentication